 A Parenting Plan is meant to be thorough not only about the rights and responsibilities of the parents when it comes to caring for their children but also every issue related to the children’s upbringing and care.

-Smoak Law P.C. can help you assess how your parenting choices evolved over the course of your marriage or non-marital relationship, and what should be carried over once the marriage is dissolved or relationship ended.
-We will also help you incorporate useful ideas you may pick up from the parenting class that all parents of minor children are required to complete before a divorce or paternity action will be finalized by the courts.
+Salt Lake City child custody lawyer at Smoak Law P.C. can help you assess how your parenting choices evolved over the course of your marriage or non-marital relationship, and what should be carried over once the marriage is dissolved or relationship ended.
+Our Salt Lake City child custody attorney will also help you incorporate useful ideas you may pick up from the parenting class that all parents of minor children are required to complete before a divorce or paternity action will be finalized by the courts.

-Some of the issues we will help you consider and negotiate when drafting a Parenting Plan that will be accepted by the courts are:
+Some of the issues Salt Lake City child custody attorney will help you consider and negotiate when drafting a Parenting Plan that will be accepted by the courts are: